dionarodrigues/diogorodrigues.dev/blog/2022-12-27-key-react-18-release-features-in-2022.en.md

 **While React 17 only allows it to be used together with [React.lazy](https://beta.reactjs.org/reference/react/lazy), it can now also be used to fetch data from opinionated frameworks like Relay, Next.js, Hydrogen or Remix.
 But the idea for the future is to extend this functionality to other data resources, such as images for example.**

-[Learn more about `<Suspense>` in the React documentation](https://beta.reactjs.org/reference/react/Suspense) or watching the video below.
+[Learn more about `<Suspense>` in the React documentation](https://beta.reactjs.org/reference/react/Suspense) or watch the video below.

 https://www.youtube.com/watch?v=pkFA_5-qyHk&ab_channel=TheAdimar